zzq1234567890/epg/README1.md

 ### 2.2 Content & Resource Notes
 1. Program source URLs are not provided.
 Users must subscribe to official and legitimate program source services.
 2. YouTube links are shared in their original form without any parsing or decoding.
-Yingshi is recommended for use, though Yingshi Live has poor compatibility with XML formats.
 3. Recommended playback applications: Ok Video, Tivimate, OTT Navigator, Jizhi Player.

 ## 3. EPG Specifications